Take this medicine with or immediately after food.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about the specific brand of ursodeoxycholic acid you have been given, and a full list of side-effects which you may experience from taking it.

 - Take ursodeoxycholic acid exactly as your doctor tells you to.
 How much you need to take will depend upon what you are being treated for.
 Your doctor will tell you exactly how much to take and when, and the dosage directions will be on the label of the pack to remind you.
 To dissolve gallstones, it is usually taken once daily at bedtime.
 Sometimes your doctor may suggest you take two doses each day, in which case, take your last dose of the day at bedtime.
-If you are taking ursodeoxycholic acid for primary biliary cirrhosis, it is likely that you will be asked to take 2-4 doses daily.
+If you are taking ursodeoxycholic acid for primary biliary cholangitis, it is likely that you will be asked to take 2-4 doses daily.

 - Try to take ursodeoxycholic acid at the same times each day as this will help you to remember to take it.
 Take each of your doses with a snack or just after eating a meal.